revaido/EE120-2AE8GB3/README.md

 # EE120-2AE8GB3 - fixing a faulty 4GEE Wifi
-Findings of an EE 4GEE Wifi EE120-2AE8GB3
+Findings of an EE 4GEE Wifi EE120-2AE8GB3 (known as a MW120VB-2XE1000 for update purposes).

 I bought a faulty 4GEE Wifi which wouldn't boot so storing findings here.

+Sorry if it's a mess but I normally do this sort of thing without publishing online.

 The device would show the 4 LEDs and then just flash the battery LED a few times before going dead.